wasim919/Team-Messaging-App/readme.md

 # Team Messaging App

-> he purpose of this app is to allow communication b/w people within an organisation.
+> The purpose of this app is to allow communication b/w people within an organisation.

 ## Usage